 Puglia’s position in Europe made it a key stepping stone between the East and the West, and through the years it has seen Greeks, Romans, Normans, Byzantines, Spanish and Turks try to lay claim to its territory.
 These groups have all left their imprint on the region, from place names and dialects to architecture and cultural traditions, making Puglia a real cultural melting pot.

-The Real Italy
+3. The Authentic Italy

 A real pull of Puglia is that it is still a relatively little known region in Italy.
 The likes of Tuscany, Venice and Amalfi remain rightfully popular destinations which draw in large crowds all year round, but although Italians have been flocking to Puglia’s pristine beaches in August for years, international travellers have only begun visiting in recent years.
 It’s the perfect corner of the country to enjoy the traditional Italy, relatively untainted by tourism, and to experience the authentic culture of the locals – picture Italian Mammas sitting in the streets selling their homemade orecchiette pasta and groups of locals huddled in the piazzas playing traditional pizzica folk music.